maxzheng/great-life-guide/README.md

 The saying "if you don't use it, you will loose it" applies to both body and mind.
 Due to cell aging as you get older, it becomes important to train more and consistently.

+Training each skill is not easy and doesn't necessarily feel good, so perseverance is required and is what differentiates those that can master the skill and those that don't.

 Attention
 ---------